-- 3.6 A data transmission performance test may be made by utilizing a loop at the interface with the renter's terminal equipment or by testing from the renter's premises via a loop at the TIC where such a loop facility is available.
-It should be borne in mind when considering the results of such tests that the line-up and maintenance limits are for a single direction of transmission only, so that no direct comparison with recorded values will be possible, except where loop measurements were made and recorded during line-up.
-(See Recommendation M.1370, § 4.3.2). - 3.7 When an international satellite section is included in the link it may be possible to provide a loop at the satellite itself (by remote control) to extend testing of the national section to include the up/down link of the satellite, before international cooperation is sought to test the international section. - 3.8 Care must be taken to avoid the simultaneous operation of loops if the system configuration is such that erroneous results would occur.
-Once the need of a loop no longer exists then care should be taken to ensure that the link is restored and the loops removed. - 3.9 If the nature of the fault report indicates that there may not be a fault on the link but that there may be a problem with the interworking of terminal equipment, or if the testing of the sections has not located the fault, then end-to-end monitoring and testing should be performed.
+3.8 Care must be taken to avoid the simultaneous operation of loopbacks if the system configuration is such that erroneous results would occur.
+Once the need for a loopback no longer exists then care should be taken to ensure that the link is restored and the loopback removed.

+3.9 If the nature of the fault report indicates that there may not be a fault on the link but that there may be a problem with the interworking of terminal equipment, or if the testing of the sections has not located the fault, then end-to-end monitoring and testing should be performed.